Umbraphobia/mysthaln/collections/_kingdoms/njorath.md

 The Njorathi honor **ancestral spirits and the northern lights**, which they believe are the souls of heroes watching from the frozen heavens.
 Their songs are long and mournful, telling tales of storms, sacrifice, and the fires that endure through the cold.

-Their alliance with **Drenvold** is one of mutual respect and survival — forged in centuries of shared struggle against the Supremacy and sealed in oaths beneath the aurora.
+Their alliance with **Drenvold** is one of mutual respect and survival — forged in centuries of shared struggle against the elements.

 ## **Economy**